 Everyone has their own feelings about signing a fee arrangement contract, but we tend to think it's a good idea.
-If you hired a good lawyer, she likely wouldn't be trying to squeeze you for every penny you have, but just in case, making sure every dollar you spend is accounted for is always a smart move.
-A fee arrangement essentially means that your lawyer won't start charging you for additional services once you hand over a retainer and sign a contract with her.
+If you hired a good lawyer, he or she likely wouldn't be trying to squeeze you for every penny you have, but just in case, making sure every dollar you spend is accounted for is always a smart move.
+A fee arrangement essentially means that your lawyer won't start charging you for additional services once you hand over a retainer and sign a contract with him or her.

 Will I be sent itemized bills?